Getting started with ChurchSuite

 - Set up the Giving module:

 Note: For each support article referenced above, we also draw your attention to the related articles shown at the bottom of each article - these provide further detail about related functionality and similar related topics.
+Help is always available through the "Support" beacon in the bottom right-hand corner of every page in ChurchSuite - search by topic, phrase or keyword.

-- Do people understand that only appropriate users have access to data, the security protections in place and their permissions?
+- Do people understand that only appropriate users have access to our data, the security protections in place and their permissions?

-- Do we need to refresh our training, confidentiality and data access provisions for staff and other users?
+- Do we need to refresh our training, confidentiality and data access provisions for our staff and other users?